HashMinerDAO/Hashboard/README.md

 ## Hashboard Ethos

-The Hashboard is committed to providing transparent access to Zettahash operational data and financials for investors and shareholders, adhering to Zettahash DAO policies.
+The Hashboard is committed to providing transparent access to Hashminer operational data and financials for investors and shareholders, adhering to Hashminer DAO policies.

 ## Features